luisjba/docker-hls4ml-with-vivado/README.md

     -t hls4ml-with-vivado-${VIVADO_ML_VERSION} .
 ```

-## Step3 - Using the created image to run hls4ml with Vivado
+## Run Docker image hls4ml with Vivado

-Based on the Vivado version you picked in the [Step 1](#step-1---installing-vivado-ml), you have to locate the installation directory in your
+Based on the Vivado version you picked in above section [Installing Vivado ML](#installing-vivado-ml),
+you have to locate the installation directory in your
 computer, in this implementation we have used the directory `~/Xilinx` and we are going to mount it as volume when executing the
-generated image in the [Step 2](#step-2---build-docker-image-for-hs4ml-with-vivado) to be able to run the image with X11 or VNC.
+generated image in the section [Build Docker image for hs4ml with Vivado](#build-docker-image-for-hs4ml-with-vivado) to be able to run the image with X11 or VNC.

 ### Run Vivado GUI using X11